Understanding Extended Warranty Cost Per Mile

 How do I calculate my warranty cost per mile?

-Divide total warranty cost by miles of coverage.
-A $2,400 warranty with 75,000 miles of coverage costs 3.2 cents per mile.
+Divide total warranty cost by miles of coverage to get the cost per mile.
 Compare options using this calculation.